chromium/chromium/docs/gpu/gpu_testing_bot_details.md

 The waterfall bots run tests on a single GPU type in order to make it easier to see regressions or flakiness that affect only a certain type of GPU.
-'Mac FYI GPU ASAN Release' is an exception, running both on Intel and AMD GPUs.

 The tryservers like `win10_chromium_x64_rel_ng` which include GPU tests, on the other hand, run tests on more than one GPU type.
 As of this writing, the Windows